Obsessive compulsive disorder (OCD) can affect you in different ways. It usually causes a particular pattern of thoughts and behaviours.

 To get help, talk to your GP.
 They can refer you to local psychological support services.

-You may feel upset and hopeless when trying to manage your symptoms.
-If so, phone the Samaritans on 116123.
+If you feel upset and hopeless about your symptoms, phone the Samaritans on 116 123.

 Some people with OCD may also develop other serious mental health problems, including: